Gifted Girls Only - Cruisin' in a Sea of Trouble

 "You're not getting anything, Emi?"
 Davin asked.

-Theresa led me through a darling boutique where I fell in love with a Tommy Bahama cross-body bag.
-Back on Bay Street, Allison and Davin spotted Jonas and Tomas, who had struck up a conversation with yet another American couple.
+Theresa led me to a darling boutique where I fell in love with a Tommy Bahama cross-body bag.
+Back on Bay Street, Allison and Davin spotted Jonas and Tomas, who had struck up a conversation with another American couple.
 Davin abandoned Allison as the Lithuanians stepped into an antique shop.

 Theresa, Allison, and I lingered on the busy sidewalk until Davin reappeared.